mathbteixeira/deviget-minesweeper-api/README.md

 * #### H2 Database

 ## Features
+- [x] Use Java as the main language
 - [x] Design and implement a documented RESTful API for the game (think of a mobile app for your API)
 - [x] When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)
 - [x] Ability to 'flag' a cell with a question mark or red flag